A Guide to Ranking for SERP Features

 TCA's Founders' Corner

-One thing that separates Google from the rest—apart from the data it has on everyone—is its search engine result page features.
-Google constantly seeks ways to improve its user experience, and search engine result page (SERP) features are one of Google’s successes in this regard.
+What separates Google from the rest—apart from the data it has on everyone—is its search engine result page features.
+Google constantly seeks ways to improve its user experience, and search engine result page (SERP) features are an example of Google’s success in this regard.

 Here’s an example

-Screenshot of a SERP showing the "Top Stories" feature
+Screenshot of an SERP showing the "Top Stories" feature

-The search query returns the SERP feature “Top stories”.
+The search query for "best anime of 2022" returns the SERP feature “Top stories”.
 This feature is for queries that Google thinks are newsworthy.